mit-pdos/sigmaos/cpython3.11/Doc/library/__main__.rst

   .. code-block:: shell-session

-     $ python -c "import this"
+     $ python3 -c "import this"
      The Zen of Python, by Tim Peters

      Beautiful is better than ugly.